Careers

 *the PDF version has been formatted with fields so you can type your responses and then print your application.

-Community Training Home I Caregiver
+Community Training Home I Caregiver- contract position

 A Community Training Home I (CTHI) is a specialized community based residential program.
 It is funded by the state, organized by Richland/Lexington Disabilities and Special Needs Board, and carried out by people like you.